PMArkive/MCUinfo/README.md

 ## Compilation

 Requires ctrulib, makerom, and bannertool.
-Running "make" will generate an installable CIA as well as a .3dsx and .smdh for the HBL (requires mcu::HWC access!).
+Running "make" will generate an installable CIA as well as a .3dsx for the HBL (requires mcu::HWC access!).